atimpone/aws-foundation-journey/1-dev-environments/3-4-iam-policy-infra-dev-team.md

 Allow development team members to create, list, and update IAM roles so that they can experiment, develop, and perform early testing of IAM roles that are required to support their workloads.

----
-**Review Note: This is a wide reaching permission**

-An immediate next step is to introduce AWS IAM Permissions Boundaries to ensure that development team members cannot use IAM roles that circumvent these requirements.

----

 ```
         {
             "Sid": "AllowWriteAccessAppRoles",